 All of these organisations are members of the Argyll and Bute Energy Efficiency Forum.

 Climate change is expected to influence warmer, wetter weather in Scotland, providing more irregular and harsher weather conditions.
 This will have an adverse effect on housing through increased levels of condensation, damp and mould.
-In 2009, the Scottish Government announced the Climate Change (Scotland) Act 2009, which highlighted the most ambitious climate change targets in the world.
-These targets are:

 If you have any queries regarding Energy Efficiency or Fuel Poverty then please contact: